 Most religions encourage offering a thanksgiving before every meal, and for many people in dominant religious societies-- I'd bet for most before like 1800--it is not a perfunctory act.
 Time and again I wonder if religion is an abstract topic for him, or if he has any personal familiarity with one.
 Maybe that's critically irrelevant, but it's a distracting thought that his leaps in logic create.
 (I.e., ""Has MacGregor heard of 'grace'"?)
 People in "dominant" religions before the Industrial Revolution knew hunger better than we do, and definitely knew they were dependent on the things they were granted dominion over.
 And that's what sacrificing an animal which you have dominion over is doing: acknowledging that dependence.

 MacGregor's analysis is also inconsistent between the two episodes in a way that he Noble-Savages one culture while knocking another.
-According to Yupiks, seals consent to being slaughtered, and MacGregor presents that as a novel, admirable idea (the admirable-ness feels implied).
+According to Yupiks, seals consent to being slaughtered, and MacGregor presents that as a novel, admirable idea.
 The Greeks also believed that their sacrificial animals consented, but MacGregor dismisses that notion with the cliche, "in theory at least."

 Further, though MacGregor tells us the Yupik use every part of the animal, they gloss over the fact Greek sacrifice was part of a meal.
 I mean, they did not just throw out the ox once they let the gods have a whiff.
 They ate it.
 I bet they used the skin for leather.
 I bet they put the horns on antique Cadillac hoods.
 In other words, I bet most humans in pre-modern subsistence societies used every part of the animal.
 After all, oxen ain't cheap.